ryppl/__legacy/source/gettingstarted.rst

 There will be alot of output...  a git checkout of each submodule has been done to its corresponding directory inside the superproject, and that the checkout has been done at a specific commit.

+.. “that” above makes the sentence grammatically confusing.

 Now notice that the git submodule status now *has* changed::